fabianhr21/FLICK/README.md

 ## Wind-NN
 The `wind-nn` folder hosts the surrogate neural network used to predict wind behaviour.
 The model outputs normalized velocity components.

+The Wind-NN should be run within the directory 170625_weights, with the weights that must be asked for since they have some weight and should be sent separately.

 ## Post-Process
 Scripts in `post-process` scale the predicted wind velocity and generate visualisations.